Contacting EMA: post-authorisation

 - please provide as much relevant information as possible, including the name of the product;

-- if you are uncertain about the type of intended submission, send your query to the email address most likely related to your procedure;
+- if you are uncertain about the type of intended submission, send your query using the option most likely related to your procedure;

-- if the query is related to more than one procedure (e.g. both a type IA and type IB variation), send it to only one of the relevant email addresses.
+- if the query is related to more than one procedure (e.g. both a type IA and type IB variation), please only raise a single query.
 EMA will provide a consolidated response.

 The service should always be the first point of contact for the above-mentioned procedures, including for products with a high number of upcoming post-authorisation procedures requiring detailed discussion where the product team would be involved.

 A team of EMA procedure managers with in-depth regulatory knowledge of procedures monitors all such queries.
 Your query will be assigned to a procedure manager specialising in the procedure concerned.

 The procedure manager will endeavour to send a response within ten working days of the receipt of the query.
 You will receive along with your response the contact details of the procedure manager who handled your query in case you need further clarification, such as teleconference, related to the same query.

 The Product Lead can equally discuss a variety of other product-related issues during the post-authorisation phase that are not linked to a specific evaluation procedure (i.e. not related to a variation, extension, renewal, annual-reassessment, PSUR, referral, post-authorisation measure or an administrative procedure).
 For instance: